-The access serving plots 9, 10 and 11 should comprise pedestrian visibility splays of 2.0m x 2.0m measured from and along the new footway.
+6 The access serving plots 9, 10 and 11 should comprise pedestrian visibility splays of 2.0m x 2.0m measured from and along the new footway.

-Prior to the first occupation of the development the off-site improvements comprising a right turn facility within March Road together with widening of the footpath up to The Fold and alterations to the junction of the private track with the improved approach access road together with all necessary signing, lining, drainage and street lighting shall be completed to the written satisfaction of the LPA.
+Reason: In the interests of highway safety.
+7 Prior to the first occupation of the development the off-site improvements comprising a right turn facility within March Road together with widening of the footpath up to The Fold and alterations to the junction of the private track with the improved approach access road together with all necessary signing, lining, drainage and street lighting shall be completed to the written satisfaction of the LPA.

-A minimum visibility splay of 2.4m x 43.0m must be provided to the north west from the private track adjacent The Lodge.

-Temporary facilities shall be provided clear of the public highway for the parking, turning, loading and unloading of all vehicles visiting the site during the period of construction and public footpath No 19 adjoining the south east of the site shall remain open and unobstructed by building materials and contractors vehicles at all times.
+- A minimum visibility splay of 2.4m x 43.0m must be provided to the north west from the private track adjacent The Lodge.
+Reason: In the interests of highway safety. - 9 Temporary facilities shall be provided clear of the public highway for the parking, turning, loading and unloading of all vehicles visiting the site during the period of construction and public footpath No 19 adjoining the south east of the site shall remain open and unobstructed by building materials and contractors vehicles at all times.

-Reason - In the interests of highway and pedestrian safety.
+Reason: In the interests of highway and pedestrian safety.

-The accesses shall be constructed with adequate drainage measures to prevent surface water run-off onto the adjacent public highway in accordance with a scheme to be submitted to the LPA.
+10 The accesses shall be constructed with adequate drainage measures to prevent surface water run-off onto the adjacent public highway in accordance with a scheme to be submitted to the LPA.

 11 No dwellings shall be occupied until the works have been carried out in accordance with the surface water strategy so approved, unless otherwise approved in writing by the Local Planning Authority.

-Reason - To prevent environmental and amenity problems arising from flooding.
+Reason: To prevent environmental and amenity problems arising from flooding.

+To prevent environmental and amenity problems arising from hooding.

-- Prior to commencement of development full details of both hard and soft landscape works shall be submitted to and approved in writing by the Local Planning Authority.
+12 Prior to commencement of development full details of both hard and soft landscape works shall be submitted to and approved in writing by the Local Planning Authority.
 Subsequently, these works shall be carried out as approved.
-The landscaping details to be submitted shall include: - a) proposed finished levels but in particular the earthworks to be carried out in relation to the water features. - b) all means of enclosure notwithstanding the details submitted, - c) any existing trees, hedges or other soft features to be retained, - d) planting plans, including specifications of species, sizes, planting centres number and percentage mix. - e) details of planting or features to be provided to enhance the value of the development for biodiversity and wildlife in particular the water attenuation swales. - Prior to the occupation of the development, a landscape management and maintenance plan, including details of measures to protect and enhance existing flora, fauna and habitats within the development site shall be submitted to and approved by the Local Planning Authority in writing.
+The landscaping details to be submitted shall include:- a) proposed finished levels but in particular the earthworks to be carried out in relation to the water features, b) all means of enclosure - notwithstanding the details submitted, c) any existing trees, hedges or other soft features to be retained, g) planting plans, including specifications of species, sizes, planting centres number and percentage mix, h) details of planting or features to be provided to enhance the value of the development for biodiversity and wildlife in particular the water attenuation swales.

+13 Prior to the occupation of the development, a landscape management and maintenance plan, including details of measures to protect and enhance existing flora, fauna and habitats within the development site shall be submitted to and approved by the Local Planning Authority in writing.
 The landscape management and maintenance plan shall be carried out as approved in accordance with the specified schedule contained therein.